-If you don’t have the cash to cover the full bond amount and sheriff’s fee, you may wish to hire a bondsman to bond yourself or someone else out of jail.
-A surety bail bond through a bail bond company like A-Affordable Bail Bonds typically costs 10 percent of the total bond amount, plus any additional fees.
+If someone doesn’t have the cash to cover the full bond amount and sheriff’s fee, they may wish to hire a bondsman to bond themself or someone else out of jail.
+A surety bail bond through a bail bond company like A-Affordable Bail Bonds typically costs 10% of the total bond amount, plus any additional fees.
 This can vary company to company, however.
 Also, sometimes the court keeps a cash bond in part or in full to cover a defendant’s court fines and fees.
-If you are bonding someone out of jail and you don’t want to take the chance that all or part of your cash will be used to pay the defendant’s court fines, fees and restitution, you might want to hire a bail bondsman.
+Someone bonding someone out of jail who doesn’t want to take the chance that all or part of their cash will be used to pay the defendant’s court fines, fees, and restitution may wish to hire a bail bond agent.

-Call A-Affordable Bail Bonds toll free at (866) 695-8950 and we would be happy to assist you with the bonding process, contact a bail bond company.
-Typically, there is a short process to clearing an individual as a cosigner, followed by dispatching an agent to post the bond at the jail and fill out some paperwork with the defendant and cosigner.
-With advances in technology, we are also able to complete bonds via phone, fax, or email.
+For assistance with the bonding process, contact a bail bond company.
+Typically, there is a short process to clearing an individual as a cosigner, followed by dispatching an agent to post the bond at the jail and fill out paperwork with the defendant and cosigner.
+With advances in technology, some companies are also able to complete bonds via phone, fax, or email.